Employment assignments

 • Via family reunion: The foreign employee who has applied to renew the residence permit may apply for the family's residence authorizations at the government delegation or sub-delegation with jurisdiction over the residence in Spain.
 If the residence authorizations are approved, family members will have 30 days to submit their residence visa applications at the Spanish Consulate located in their country of origin or country of legal residence.
 Once the visas have been issued on the applicants' passports, they may travel to Spain and apply for their foreigners' ID cards.

-• Via ordinary non-lucrative residence authorizations: Family members of top management employees may submit their visa applications at the same time as the employee.
-However, their residence visas will be approved one to two months after the employee's permit is approved.
+• Via ordinary non-lucrative residence authorizations: Family members may submit these types of visa applications provided that independent financial means and health coverage is provided.
+This type of visa application will not be linked to the employee’s residence permit.
 The estimated timescale for processing this type of residence permit application has recently improved due to the current electronic processing.
 This option is hardly used as top management employees would normally use a category under the Law for Entrepreneurs.

 Of all three cases, only if the family members obtain their residence permits via the Law for Entrepreneurs or via family reunion would they be able to work in Spain directly without having to additionally obtain a work permit.
 However, family members that are not authorized to work may process work permits at a later stage if they are offered a position by a company established in Spain.
 Depending on the circumstances, a labor market test may be required.